Lukasye/ds_project_ws2223_group3/README.md

 03.12.2022: realizing the multithread function.
 Now the model can automatically set up the udp_listen function.
 Optimize the structure of codes.
 New abstract function for auction component:`interface()`, `state_update()` and some small gadgets.
 Broadcast logic finished! unused user function deleted!
 Now we have a fully functioning broadcast system!<br>
 04.12.2022: Tiny bugs fixed.
 Now the clients can also use the `find` method to join a group via redirect.
 Implemented remote methode invocation with no returned value.<br>
 05.12.2022: Dealt with the redundant request problem and optimize the structure.
-New function `assign()` to separate the main server logic with the servers.<br>
+New function `assign()` to separate the main server logic with the servers.
+Finally! rmi works!
+Now the broadcast function is over and go into Bug test!<br>

 ### TODO<br>
 1. ~~broadcast logic~~